MuziSuper/pear-spring-boot-starter/README_EN.md

 #### Feature introduction

-1. Provide a thread-safe cache container that can store multiple pairs of key-value pairs and carry the timestamp of the current deposit, and also set the expiration time of all data in this container;
+1. Provide a thread-safe cacheTemplate container that can store multiple pairs of key-value pairs and carry the timestamp of the current deposit, and also set the expiration time of all data in this container;
-2. Provide a get method to get the cache, and return null if it misses;
+2. Provide a get method to get the cacheTemplate, and return null if it misses;
-3. Provide the add method to add the cache, and the existing key name will be overwritten;
+3. Provide the add method to add the cacheTemplate, and the existing key name will be overwritten;
-4. Provide a containsmethod to determine whether this key exists in the cache;
+4. Provide a containsmethod to determine whether this key exists in the cacheTemplate;
-5. Provide the remove method to delete the cache of this key, if this key does not exist, it will not be operated;
+5. Provide the remove method to delete the cacheTemplate of this key, if this key does not exist, it will not be operated;

 ### Core General Purpose System